dhorbunov-playq/tc_unity_script/README.md

   * `Add` - list of defines to add to `Unity Project`;
   * `Remove` - list of defines to remove from `Unity Project`.

-Node `Steps` contains list of steps to run.
-Each step has requried field `Type` (to edentify step type) and any number of build step parametrs.
-See [Test Steps](#test-steps) to get information about required and optional parametrs for different steps types.
+Node `Steps` contains a list of steps to run.
+Each step has required field `Type` (to identify step type) and any number of build step parameters.
+See [Test Steps](#test-steps) to get information about required and optional parameters for different steps types.

 Example of `BuildStepsData`:
 ```